Showing posts with label public. Show all posts

 CONFEDERATE CEMETERY

-The kids posed for a picture at the South Jackson Civic Center that was built in 1886 as the first public school.
+The kids posed for a picture at the South Jackson Civic Center, built in 1886 as the first public school.

 We ate lunch after my daughter-in-law finished her interview.

-We then rode to Lynchburg, Tennessee where we tour of the Jack Daniel Distillery.
+We then rode to Lynchburg, Tennessee, where we toured the Jack Daniel Distillery.

-We each took turns taking pictures beside the of the life size picture of Jasper Newton “Jack Daniel.”
+We each took turns taking pictures beside the life-size image of Jasper Newton, "Jack Daniel."

 Jake tried to poke his finger up Jack's nose.

-At the visitors’ center was several displays explaining the basic steps to making Tennessee whiskey.
+Several displays at the visitors' center explained the basic steps to making Tennessee whiskey.

 1. Mix the mash (corn, barley, malt, and yeast) with iron-free spring water.